Building Kansas City

 The Association of Master Plumbers of Kansas City officially changes it’s name to the Associated Plumbing Contractors of Greater Kansas City.
 The Heating, Piping, and Air Conditioning Contractors Association of Kansas City officially changes its name to the Mechanical Contractors Association of Greater Kansas City.

-The original Construction Training Center Building is established.
-This allows 100 Apprentices of Plumbers Local 8 to master knowledge on the growing body of building codes, changing materials requirements, and evolving new equipment.
+The Construction Training Center Building opens.
+It allows for 100 Apprentices of Plumbers Local 8 to master knowledge on the growing body of building codes, changing materials requirements, and evolving new equipment.

-The Plumbing Industry Fund was created by agreement between Plumbers Local 8 and the Mid-America Association of Mechanical and Plumbing Contractors, previously known as the Associated Plumbing Contractors Association of Kansas City.
+The Plumbing Industry Fund is created by agreement between Plumbers Local 8 and the Mid-America Association of Mechanical and Plumbing Contractors, previously known as the Associated Plumbing Contractors Association of Kansas City.

 The Associated Plumbing Contractors of Greater Kansas City merges with the Mechanical Contractors Association of Greater Kansas City.
 The new name, Mid-America Association of Mechanical and Plumbing Contractors.

 The Mid-America Association of Mechanical and Plumbing Contractors changes its name to the Mechanical Contractors Association of Kansas City (MCA of Kansas City).

 A new phase of development and continued growth begins with the Appointment of Herbert C. Millard as the Association’s Executive Director.